-TPM Maintenance Training: I Bet an Operator Can Do This Inspection!
+I Bet an Operator Can Do This Inspection!

 by Torbjörn Idhammar and Michael Lippig

 Many operators are already recording operating parameters such as temperature and pressure.
 Typically, they file these.
 Perhaps, a supervisor may examine them another day.
 This is often mere “busy work.”
-Teaching the “recorder” to interpret what he sees and then initiate action will provide many valuable front line observers, save uptime, and direct maintenance to the “hotspots” before they turn catastrophic.
-Marking gauges with the normal operating range and using graphical, eighth-grade level instructions showing the “recorder” why, what, and how to inspect makes the job of an operator more interesting and truly empower him to impact plant performance.
+Teaching the “recorder” to interpret what he sees and then initiate action will provide many valuable front line observations, save uptime, and direct maintenance to the “hotspots” before they turn catastrophic.
+Marking gauges with the normal operating range and using graphical, eighth-grade level instructions showing the “recorder” why, what, and how to inspect makes the job of an operator more interesting and truly empowers them to impact plant performance.
 I bet an operator can do this!

 Most plants have couplings of the “tire” type, see Fig. 2.
 A simple inspection of a “tire” coupling is to visually inspect it for lose bolts, tears in the tire material, and worn keyways.
-I bet an operator can do this!
+I bet an operator can do this

 Managers need to decide if operator inspections are the proper action.
 If so, do not allow attitudes and objections to stand in the way.
-Forge ahead, make the plans, use pictorial training and reference material, train the operators, and institute the procedures.
+Forge ahead, make the plans, use pictorial training and reference material, send the Operators to Essential Care and Inspection Techniques Training, and institute the procedures.

 This will definitely be a win-win situation for the operators, maintenance personnel, and the plant.
 I bet you can do this!